oikos-cash/oikos-docs-bsc/content/contracts/integration.md

 In our Achernar release, we introduced a new feature called the `AddressResolver` contract ([contracts.synthetix.io/AddressResolver](https://contracts.synthetix.io/AddressResolver)).

-In short, the `AddressResolver` allows any referencing contract to have access to a number of key contract - in particular the underlying `Synthetix`, `FeePool`, `SynthsUSD` and `SynthsETH` contracts.
+In short, the `AddressResolver` allows any referencing contract to have access to a number of key contract - in particular the underlying `Synthetix`, `FeePool`, `SynthsUSD` and `SynthsBNB` contracts.
 There are plans in the near future to add our proxies as well.

 !!! danger "Be Advised"